jscas/cas-server-pg-registries/Readme.md

 will be used.

-**Note:** if you have installed this module in a directory other than your `cas-server` install directory then you will need to explicitly install the `pg` module: `npm install pg`.
+**Note:** if you have installed this module in a directory other than your `jscas-server` install directory then you will need to explicitly install the `pg` module: `npm install pg`.
 This module's schema installer requires a direct dependency on it.
-The regular operation of the module will use the one provided by `cas-server`.
+The regular operation of the module will use the one provided by `jscas-server`.

 Finally, you can start adding services to your database: